makzan/beginning-jquery-course/source/cards/8-jquery-lab2.md

 <p><a href="http://codepen.io/makzan/pen/WbeXRq">http://codepen.io/makzan/pen/WbeXRq</a>
 </p>
 <hr>
-<p>Please reply the email with your exercises.
+<p>Please <a href='#open-chat'>use chat</a> to send me your exercises.
 I’ll check them and reply you with suggestions.
-For any questions or queries, please also reply and raise it.
+For any questions or queries, please also raise them.
 I’m here to help.
 </p>
 <p>Thanks and Best Regards,
 </p>